dawid3201/PlanMe/README.md

 # PlanMe
 This is a final year university project.
-It is still under development.
+Some features are still worked on. <br/> Link to the video on YouTube: https://youtu.be/kugDbRqt2J4
 ## Description

 Greetings and welcome to my project!
 I am pleased to introduce a Todo List Application developed using Java and the Spring Boot 3 framework.
 This application is designed to provide users with a seamless experience in efficiently managing tasks.
 Users can effortlessly add, delete, and update tasks, fostering a convenient and streamlined task management process.
 The application is versatile, accommodating both individual users and collaborative team environments.